Stripe Atlas helps entrepreneurs launch a startup. Specifically, Stripe Atlas helps you:

-- Incorporate a Delaware C Corporation
+- Form a C Corporation in Delaware

 - Obtain a U.S. Employer Identification Number (EIN) for tax purposes

-- Open a U.S. business bank account at Silicon Valley Bank
+Open a U.S. business bank account

 - Create a U.S. Stripe account to accept payments from around the world